ctrlplusb/react-universally/README.md

   - `express` server with a basic security configuration.
   - `react` as the view.
-  - `react-router` as the router.
+  - `react-router` as the router, along with a dynamic routing configuration.
   - Server side rendering.
   - Full ES2015 support, using `babel` to transpile where needed.
   - Bundling of both client and server using `webpack` v2.
-  - Client bundle is split into "main" and "vendor" chunks.
+  - Client bundle is split by routes and by "vendor" modules.
   - Tree-shaking, supported by `webpack`.
   - Live development - i.e. hot reloading of both client and server source.
   - A development and optimized production configuration.